Ranna (film): Production

 Rachita Ram was cast for the role portrayed by Samantha Ruth Prabhu in the original, while Haripriya was signed to reprise the role of Pranitha Subhash.
 Former lead actress Madhoo was selected for a pivotal role in the film, which was originally played by Nadhiya.
 The team suggested her to watch Attarintiki Daredi but Madhoo chose not to, stating that she did not want to be influenced by Nadhiya but wanted to "understand and interpret the role my way".
 In early October, it was reported that Prakash Raj was also a part of the cast.

 Earlier speculated titles for the film were Rayaru Bandaru Atteya Manege, Sanjeeva Sarovara, Rayabhaari, Bhageeratha and Bhargava.
 The film was named Ranna in September 2014, although the title had been registered by Psycho director Devdutta, later the title was purchased for Rs.
 5 lakhs.

 The first schedule of Ranna was completed in Hyderabad.
 The second schedule of the film began on 16 September 2014.
-In early October, shooting was held at Rockline Studio.
+In early October, a shooting was held at Rockline Studio.
 The unit had planned to shoot a song sequence at Hong Kong which later shifted to Italy, owing to the Chinese New Year celebration rush at the former place.
 The movie was released on 4 June and received commercial and critical acclaim for Sudeepa's performance.

 Soundtrack

-V. Harikrishna composed the film's background score and music for its soundtrack.
+V. Harikrishna composed the film's background score and music for its soundtrack collaborating with Sudeepa for the fourth time.
 The soundtrack album was released on 15 April 2015 with the composer's label D-Beats acquiring the audio rights.